nofitnessforpurpose/TopSlotDataPack/README.md

 In summary supported are 8 to 64 K Linear Data Packs, or devices emulating these pack addressing schemes.
 There is no inherent limit to the size which is only problematic for random access use.

 <BR>

-## Considerations
+## Limitations
-The 3D model makes no accomodation for manufacturing tolerances, process or material - see Notes below.

-The PCB has been tested in CM and LZ machines, it remains your responsiblity to asses suitability!
-The assembly of PCB and case has been tested.
-Many pieces of software, including the authors ;-) may accidently, never have considerd allowing selection of Pack D: in menus.
+The Operating system on the test CM and LZ variants did not index through drive D: e.g. FIND, SAVE etc. However, COPY D: To A: (or other location does function.

+Running programs diretly on the top slot is readily achieved as described below:
-To use it may be necessary to create a stub program on A:, B: or C:
+Create a stub program on A:, B: or C:
 In the example case with the Info and Y2K fix pack, the stub program INF: on A: would be:

 ```